 Can PVC or Vinyl be recycled?

-In the past, extrusion companies–for some reason or the other–have always kept it a secret.
+In the past, extrusion companies–for some reason or the other–have always kept that fact that they use pre-processed material a secret.
 In truth, when PVC is run a second time, you can argue that the finished goods are better than that which you get from running virgin material.
-Why, you may ask, is that?
-Well…when PVC is blended with all the other ingredients, the compound (dryblend) is actually blended in a high speed mixer to around 210oF then dropped into a cooler unit which drops the dryblend temp to around 140oF2.
+Why?
+When PVC is blended with all the other ingredients, the compound (dryblend) is actually blended in a high speed mixer to around 210oF then dropped into a cooler unit which drops the dryblend temp to around 140oF2.
 At this temperature the material is dropped from the cooler, considered blended and packaged for delivery.
-OK, let me use an analogy, it’s like a bread dough.
+It’s analogous to a bread dough.
 The more you knead it, the more homogenized the dough gets.
-The more you knead the PVC dough the more the impact modifiers (typically acrylic plastics) and other ingredients get interspersed into the mix.
+The more you knead the PVC dough the more the impact modifiers (typically acrylic plastics) and other ingredients get interspersed in to the mix.
 Actually you can think of window grade PVC as an alloy of PVC, Acrylic plastics, TiO2, etc…the more you mix it the greater the bond between the amalgamation of materials.

 I think you can imagine, sometimes it does not get fully blended by the compounder (perhaps they don’t blend it long enough at the raised temperature, or perhaps they lower the max temperature just a tad.)
-For whatever reason, there are times when the material does not fully “fuse” in the barrel of the extruder.
+For what ever reason, there are times when the material does not fully “fuse” in the barrel of the extruder.
 In essence, the extruder barrel does not have time to do the final mixing of the material.
 If it is not fused or mixed sufficiently in the barrel, then the end result will be brittle material.
-Do you know the magic solution to this problem…drum roll please….answer: grind it up and extrude it again.
-WHAT!
-SACRILEGE, you say!…no really–that’s reality.
+The magic solution to a brittle finished part: grind it up and extrude it again.
 Each time you run the material in an extruder, you will blend the material a little more.
 There is a point at which further blending is unnecessary, but it certainly is not going to “degrade” the PVC molecule by further processing3.
 The other ingredients also do not degrade.
 Titanium Dioxide (TiO2) is a mineral that gives the PVC it’s resistance against the Ultra-violet (UV) rays of the Sun.
 Window compound has to have at least 9 parts per 100 of TiO2 in order to effectively keep the UV rays from degrading the PVC.
 TiO2 is literally a rock mined from the earth.
 It will NOT degrade in the Sun and it will NOT degrade by re-extruding the PVC.
 It is the primary ingredient in PVC to make PVC exterior weatherable.
-So now you know the truth.

 Prudently selected recycled PVC can create a better product.
 We do it every day.
 The key is managing the source of the PVC and then managing the sorting process.
 It has to be cleaned of foreign debris such as silicone, woolpile, odd colors–such as black flex material.
 At MGM we have become experts in recycling vinyl, and we are proud of it.
 (For our application, the collected recyclate has to have at least 9/100 of TiO2 in the compound, so we only recycle window and door grade PVC) 4.